Only A Year to Get Organized? Well, Meet Molly

 When we last left Molly, she was really hitting a stride in her home organization journey.

 If you subscribe to the Organize 365 podcast using a podcast app like Stitcher, iTunes, or Overcast, I’ve already dropped that episode into your feed.
-If not, I definitely recommend you listen to that episode first before this one.
+If not, I recommend you listen to that episode first before this one.

 Who is Molly?